argilla-io/argilla/README.md

 rg.log(dataset_rg, name="sst-sentimentclassification")
 ```

-This will create two datasets which you can use to do a quick tour of the core features of Argilla.
+This will create two datasets that you can use to do a quick tour of the core features of Argilla.

 > 🚒 **If you find issues, get direct support from the team and other community members on the [Slack Community](https://join.slack.com/t/rubrixworkspace/shared_invite/zt-whigkyjn-a3IUJLD7gDbTZ0rKlvcJ5g)**